8:25 Registration and Continental Breakfast

 A registered patent agent, Clara was in private practice at Smith Moore Leatherwood, now Fox Rothschild, in Greensboro, before joining BASF in July 2013.
 Clara moved into her current data privacy role in January 2020.

-Clara continues to volunteer her time with Wake Forest University School of Law as a mentor and as a member of the Rose Council for young alumni.
-She is also actively involved in the North Carolina Bar Association with the Corporate Counsel Section (past Section Chair) and the Privacy and Data Security Section (Council member) as well as Chairing the NCBA CLE Committee and being a member of the NCBA Membership Committee.
-Clara has been named a 40 Under Forty by The Business Journal, a 2013 Legal Elite Young Guns Best Under 40 and a North Carolina Super Lawyers Rising Star.
+Clara is actively involved in the North Carolina Bar Association with the Corporate Counsel Section (past Section Chair) and the Privacy and Data Security Section (Council member) as well as Chairing the NCBA CLE Committee and being a member of the NCBA Membership Committee.
+She has been named a 40 Under Forty by The Business Journal, a 2013 Legal Elite Young Guns Best Under 40 and a North Carolina Super Lawyers Rising Star.

 Clara received her B.S. in Biochemistry from North Carolina State University and went on to earn her J.D. from Wake Forest University.
 After law school, Clara clerked for the Honorable Judge Ben Tennille (retired) in the North Carolina Business Court.